We've de-cluttered quite a bit and our navigation has changed. Let us know if you can't find what you're looking for.

 Admit Criteria testing information is provided in the troubleshooting section below.

-🛑 The use of All Call is restricted on some repeaters including the RATS system.
+🛑 The use of All Call is restricted on many repeaters including the RATS system.
 We recommend omitting this from your programming if possible.

 🛑 Turn off GPS (APRS) position beacons.
 These are not supported on the DMRVA network and they may cause unpredictable behavior for other users.